nmwsharp/geometry-central/docs/docs/surface/geometry/quantities.md

     The inline immediate method can be used to compute this value directly from input data for a single element:

     - **immediate:** `Vector3 VertexPositionGeometry::vertexDualMeanCurvatureNormal(Vertex v)`

+    Fun fact: these vertex dual mean curvature normals are also the derivative of the mesh's surface area with respect to vertex positions.

 ??? func "face tangent basis"